ibm-cloud-docs/sell/tutorial-define-svc.md

 {: #svc-support}
 {: step}

-Provide details that help users understand how to get support if they encounter issues when they use the Operator bundle.
+Provide details that help users understand how to get support if they encounter issues when they use the service.
 For more information about providing support information, see [Defining your support experience](/docs/sell?topic=sell-sw-support-details).

 To define your product's support experience, use the following steps: